ZackArtz/pizzapi/README.rst

 Disclaimer
 -----------
-This is my fork of https://github.com/gamagori/pizzapi It's heavily modified and not well documented, but i'm going to get to that. the below example should work though.
+This is my fork of https://github.com/Magicjarvis/pizzapi,' which in and of itself is a fork of https://github.com/gamagori/pizzapi .
+I didn't change much, so using that repo would probably be best for you.

 sorry! was kind of in a rush this morning.